 – EXECUTIVE FUNCTION

-The first habit I want to talk to you about is resilience.
+Moving from a regular clasroom to the new continuous learning plan has been hard on all of us.
+One of the most important Habits of Success that we can help our students develop right now is RESILIENCE.
 Merriam-Webster defines resilience as "an ability to recover from or adjust easily to misfortune or change" (www.merriam-webster.com/ dictionary/resilience).
 In scientific terms, it is the ability of a substance to spring back into shape.
 Resilience is the notion of jumping back up when life knocks you down, dusting yourself off, and trying again.
 Resilience ties in very closely with one of our Eagle P.R.I.D.E. traits, perseverance--a continued effort to do or strive to achieve something despite hardships or failures.
 When we add a third characteristic into the mix, passion (an interest or enthusiasm for something), we can see students start to build a truly remarkable quality--GRIT!

 So what can we, as parents and educators, do to help our students develop resilience and grit?
 Here are some tips for encouraging grit in your children at home, followed by some things we will be doing here at school to foster resilience and grit.